 When Theresa Burroughs came of voting age in Alabama, she was ready to cast her ballot—but she had a long fight ahead of her.
 During the Jim Crow era, the board of registrars at Alabama’s Hale County Courthouse prevented African Americans from registering to vote.
 Undeterred, Theresa ventured to the courthouse on the first and third Monday of each month, in pursuit of her right to vote.

-Theresa Burroughs tells her daughter Toni Love about registering to vote.
+Theresa Burroughs (left) came to StoryCorps to tell her daughter Toni Love (right) about registering to vote.

 Click here to watch “A More Perfect Union,” the StoryCorps animated short of Theresa’s story.

 Click here to watch the behind-the-scenes “StoryCorps bonus” about the animation.